 Anticipation 2017 is an international and interdisciplinary conference.
-It is curated by an organising committee from a diverse range of institutions and discplinary backgrounds.
-The organising committee is supported by a scientific committee who will review proposals and help to shape the conference.
+It is curated by an organising committee from a diverse range of institutions and disciplinary backgrounds.
+The organising committee is supported by a scientific committee who reviewed all proposals and were instrumental in helping to shape the conference.

 Professor Keri Facer, University of Bristol, Conference Chair